Welwitschiaceae

-Welwitschiaceae is a family of plants of the order Gnetales with one living species, Welwitschia mirabilis, found in southwestern Africa.
+Welwitschiaceae is a family of plants of the order Gnetidae with one living species, Welwitschia mirabilis, found in southwestern Africa.
 Three fossil genera have been recovered from the Crato Formation – late Aptian (Lower Cretaceous) strata located in the Araripe Basin in northeastern Brazil, with one of these also being known from the early Late Cretaceous (Cenomanian-Turonian) Akrabou Formation of Morocco.

 Taxonomy

 German naturalist Friedrich Markgraf coined the name Welwitschiaceae in 1926, which appeared in Die Natürlichen Pflanzenfamilien.

 Most recent systems place the Welwitschiaceae in the gymnosperm order Gnetales.
-This order is most closely related to the order Pinales, which includes all extant conifers.
+This order is most closely related to the order Pinales.
 Genetic analyses indicate that the Gnetales arose from within the conifer group, and any morphological similarities between angiosperms and Gnetales have evolved separately.
 The ancestors of the extant gymnosperm orders—Gnetales, Coniferales, Cycadales and Ginkgoales—arose during the Late Paleozoic, and became the dominant component of the Late Permian and Mesozoic flora.